lastcoolnameleft/architecture-assessment/microservices.md

   * However, it's recommended to start with a single project to develop confidence + competence
 * How would you rate yourself from an automation perspective?
   * NOTE: If you rely on humans, you won't be able to scale.

-## Networking

-* Any IPv4/IPv6 requirements?
-* What is the expected traffic volume? traffic pattern?
-* What are the DR/HA requirements?

 ## References